October 2018 Monthly Commentary

 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

-The Australian dollar strengthened against the US dollar, finishing the month at 76.57 US cents; compared to 75.85 US cents at the end of January.
-The AUD appreciated modestly against the currencies of Australia’s major trading partners, as measured by the Trade Weighted Index, which closed the month at 66.7 (up from 65.8 at the end of January).
+The Australian dollar continued to depreciate against the US dollar in October, finishing the month at 70.73 US cents, compared to 72.24 US cents at the end of September (a fall of 2.1%).
+Additionally, the AUD fell against the currencies of Australia’s major trading partners, as measured by the TWI, closing the month at 61.9, falling from 62.2.

 This investment summary does not constitute advice.
 All investment figures quoted relate to before-tax performance of the relevant industry benchmark.